onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 A system for creating, managing, and using reusable prompt templates.
 - **Prompt Management**: A two-panel CRUD interface for organizing prompts into folders and tags.
 - **Dynamic Variables**: Supports `{{variable}}` placeholders that trigger a modal for user input.
-- **Workflow Builder**: A drag-and-drop UI to create multi-step prompt chains where the output of one step can be the input for another.
+- **Workflow Builder**: A UI to create multi-step prompt chains where the output of one step can be the input for another.

 ### 5.7.
 Tools Hub (`/components/ToolsHub.tsx`)
 The interface for managing **Procedural Memory** (the agent's capabilities).
 - **Tool Registry**: A CRUD interface to define tools the agent can use.
-- **Schema Definition**: Each tool requires a JSON Schema that defines its inputs, which the agent uses to form correct function calls.
+- **Schema Definition**: Each tool requires a Gemini-compatible JSON Schema that defines its inputs.
-- **Status**: The backend and database infrastructure is complete.
-The UI is fully functional.

 ### 5.8.
-Tasks Hub (`/components/TasksHub.tsx`)
+Projects Hub (`/components/ProjectsHub.tsx`)
-A simple task and to-do list manager.
-- **Status**: The backend infrastructure (database table, API endpoints) and a full-featured UI are complete and functional.
+A hub to manage projects and their associated tasks, replacing the simple `Tasks Hub`.
+- **Project Management**: Full CRUD for projects.
+- **Task Management**: Full CRUD for tasks within each project.
+- **AI Summarization**: On-demand AI-powered summaries of a project's status based on its tasks.

 ### 5.9.
+Experiences Hub (`/components/hubs/ExperiencesHub.tsx`)
+A UI to view and manage "Experiences"—generalized plans automatically learned from successful agent runs.

+### 5.10.
+Communication Hub (`/components/hubs/CommunicationHub.tsx`)
+Manages external communication channels.
+- **Channel Dashboard**: Create and view webhook channels.
+- **Unified Inbox**: View incoming messages from all connected channels.
+- **Broadcast Manager**: Send notifications to channels.

+### 5.11.
 Data Hub (`/components/data_hub`)
 A dashboard for monitoring and managing all connected data sources and storage services.
-- **Architecture**: Consists of a main center (`DataHubCenter.tsx`) with a tabbed interface for a `ServicesPanel` and `LogsPanel`.
-The `ServicesPanel` displays multiple `ServiceCard` components, each representing a data source, and is summarized by a `StatsRow`.
-A `DataHubWidget` provides a quick-view modal.
-- **Status**: **Implemented.** The Data Hub is fully functional, fetching live data from the `data_sources` table via the `/api/data-sources` endpoints.
-It provides a real-time overview of all connected services, their status, and allows for configuration management through dedicated modals.
+- **Status Overview**: Displays the real-time status of all connected services (Postgres, Pinecone, KV, etc.).
+- **Configuration Management**: Provides modals to test connections and update credentials for each data source.

-### 5.10.
+### 5.12.
 SoulyDev Center (`/components/dev_center`)
 An integrated control panel for developers.
 - **API Command Center**: A Postman-like interface to test all backend API endpoints directly in the app.
 - **Feature Health Dashboard**: A QA hub to display the health status of all system features based on registered test cases.